ascurry12/resourceboard/README.md

 Submitted by: **Aniyah Curry**

-This web app: **Resource board that lists local community gardens**
+This web app: **Resource board that lists local community gardens in Alabama**

 Time spent: **4** hours spent in total